CrystalFerrai/ValheimMods/Underwater/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.0.1

+* The shortcut key for toggling player swimming can now be changed in the mod config.
+* Renamed the setting "PlayerIgnoreWater" to "PlayerSwims" and reversed its meaning.

 1.0.0

 * Initial release